 1. How can social media help my construction business?

 Building trust and awareness are the two biggest ways social media can help your trade business grow.
-With 81% of consumers doing their research online first, having a strong online presence is the best way to make sure you’re not losing to competitors.
+With many consumers doing their research online, having a strong digital presence is the best way to make sure you’re not losing work to competitors.